Orientation of good covers: Proof of Theorem

-To see the second part, assume on the contrary that $X\cp Y=X[A\mbox{-}B]\cp Y[A\mbox{-}B]$ is a crossing point of $X$ and $Y$.
-Then $\o(XYA)=~\o(XYB)$, a contradiction.
+To see the second part, assume on the contrary that is a crossing point of $X$ and $Y$.
+Then , a contradiction.
 See Figure \ref{fig:halfline}(a). \end{proof}

-\begin{lem} Suppose that we are given two halflines, $A$ and $B$, and a family of topological trees \cP which is a \TrTO.
-If any pair $X,Y\in \cP$ satisfies the conditions of Proposition \ref{prop:halfline} with $A$ and $B$, then some $\cQ\subset \cP$, $|\cQ|\ge |\cP|/2$ has a \TTO representation. \end{lem} \begin{proof} We can assume that $A$ and $B$ are vertical halflines, and that $X=X[A,B]$, i.e., $X[A|B]=X[B|A]=\emptyset$ for all $X\in\cP$, as these parts anyhow do not take part in any intersections.
-By Proposition \ref{prop:halfline} $X[A\mbox{-}B]$ and $Y[A\mbox{-}B]$ are pairwise non-crossing, After a local redrawing around the touching points, we can also assume that there are no touchings.
-Thus, we can assume that each $X[A\mbox{-}B]$ is horizontal and each $X$ is contained inside the strip bounded by the lines of these halflines.
+\begin{lem} Suppose that we are given two halflines, $A$ and $B$, and a realization of a $\TrTO$ with a family of topological trees \cP.
+If every pair satisfies the conditions of Proposition \ref{prop:halfline} with $A$ and $B$, then the order type of some , has a realization with $T$-shapes, i.e., is a \TTO. \end{lem} \begin{proof} We can assume that $A$ and $B$ are vertical halflines, and that for all , as other parts of $X$ do not participate in any intersection.
+By Proposition \ref{prop:halfline} and are pairwise non-crossing.
+After a local redrawing around the touching points, we can also assume that there are no touchings.
+Thus, we can assume that each is horizontal and each $X$ is contained inside the strip bounded by the lines of these halflines.
 We can also assume that $A$ is downward infinite. $B$ is either also downward infinite, or upward infinite.
-As each $X\in \cP$ is inside the strip, we can cover both cases by simply assuming that both $A$ and $B$ are lines bounding the strip.
-We can order the elements of $\cP$ by the heights of $X[A\mbox{-}B]$, i.e., define $X<Y$ if the $y$-coordinate of $A\cp X=A\cp Y$ is less than the $y$-coordinate of $B\cp X=B\cp Y$.
+As each is inside the strip, we can cover both cases by simply assuming that both $A$ and $B$ are lines bounding the strip.
+We can order the elements of $\cP$ by the heights of , i.e., define $X<Y$ if the $y$-coordinate of (and ) is less than the $y$-coordinate of (and ).